Vectorial phase retrieval in super-resolution polarization microscopy: Implementing the nonlinear optimization

 \section{Implementing the nonlinear optimization}

 The goal of the nonlinear optimization routine is to find the set of optimization parameters in the forward model that minimize the cost function assessing the differences between the measured and modeled PZ-stacks.
-This is achieved by supplying an optimization algorithm, such as Adam \cite{kingma2017adam} or L-BFGS \cite{liu1989limited}, with a function that uses all the current values of the parameters to compute the forward model all the way to the value of the cost function.
-Additionally, one should provide the optimization algorithm with another function that performs a backward computation to obtain the gradients of the cost function with respect to all the optimization parameters.
+This is achieved by supplying an optimization algorithm, such as Adam \cite{kingma2017adam} or L-BFGS,\cite{liu1989limited} with a function that uses all the current values of the parameters to compute the forward model all the way to the value of the cost function.
+Additionally, one should supply the optimization algorithm with another function that performs a backward computation to obtain the gradients of the cost function with respect to all the optimization parameters.
 These gradients are used to change the parameter values until a minimum is reached.
-The gradient computation is straightforward but tedious, and can be achieved by following the rules outlined in Ref. \cite{jurling2014applications}.
-However, an advantage of implementing the nonlinear optimization with the neural network framework \textsc{PyTorch} is that only the forward model must be implemented explicitly, since the backward model for computing the gradients of the various parameters is automatically computed.
+The gradient computation is straightforward but tedious, and can be achieved by following the rules outlined in Ref.~\onlinecite{jurling2014applications}.
+However, an advantage of implementing the nonlinear optimization with the neural network framework \textsc{PyTorch} is that only the forward model must be implemented explicitly, since the backward model for computing the gradients of the various parameters is computed automatically.
 This framework also offers the most common optimization algorithms.
-The Adam algorithm was chosen for the results presented here since it offers several advantages in terms of speed and memory use.